DevanWolf/automatic-gbg-texture-creator/agbgtc_tinyusb/README.md

 1. Install [Arduino IDE](https://www.arduino.cc/en/software) `v2.0.0-rc5` or greater (`v1.8.x` may also work but you will not see the `src` folder that contains the mouse helper utility class).
 1. Copy this `agbgtc_tinyusb` folder into your `Arduino` project folder.
 1. Open the `agbgtc_tinyusb.ino` file in the Arduino IDE.
 Notice that the `src` files must be retained in tact because there are relative references to it in the program.
-1. Add the [Seeed Studio](https://wiki.seeedstudio.com/Seeeduino-XIAO/) board package definitions using `File ⮕ Preferences` and adding the URL: `https://files.seeedstudio.com/arduino/package_seeeduino_boards_index.json`
+1. Add the [Seeed Studio](https://wiki.seeedstudio.com/Seeeduino-XIAO) board package definitions using `File ⮕ Preferences` and adding the URL: `https://files.seeedstudio.com/arduino/package_seeeduino_boards_index.json`
-1. Download the `Seeeduino` board drivers using `Tools ⮕ Board Manager`.
+1. Download the `Seeeduino SAMD Boards` version '1.8.3' using `Tools ⮕ Board Manager`.
+You must select version '1.8.3' due to a breaking change in the 1.8.4 release.
 1. Download the `Adafruit_TinyUSB` version `0.10.5` using `Tools ⮕ Manage Libraries`.
 You must select version `0.10.5` until Seeeduino releases an update (due to a breaking change in the `1.x` release).

 ## Convert Image Data